RebeccaVandeWater/fs-journal/notes/05-javascript.md

 - **.find** will find an object in an array for us
     - EXAMPLE: let foundCat = cats.find (cat => cat.name == 'Gopher')
     - Once find meets the condition you set, it will stop running.
 It will only find the first thing that meets this condition.
 So, only try to find a unique property (such as a name or id) on the array because otherwise you may not get all of the information that you want.
+    - If you do not give it a property to find, it will read it as a conditional and find something that is true on that property.
+EXAMPLE: cats.find (cat => cat.hasTail) is read as a conditional, and will return the first item where hasTail = true.

 - **.filter**
     - Creates a brand new array where the filtered conditional is true